Communist Party of Vietnam: Rise to power (1925–1945)

-In 1928 the headquarters of the Youth League in Canton (present-day Guangdong), China, were destroyed by the Kuomintang (Chinese Nationalist Party) and the group was forced underground.
+In 1928 the headquarters of the Youth League in Guangdong, China, were destroyed by the Kuomintang and the group was forced underground.
 This led to a national breakdown within the Youth League, which indirectly led to a split.
-On 17 June 1929, more than 20 delegates from cells throughout the Tonkin (northern) region held a conference in Hanoi, where they declared the dissolution of Youth League and the establishment of a new organization called the Communist Party of Indochina (Đông Dương Cộng sản Đảng).
-The other faction of the Youth League, based in the Cochinchina (southern) region of the country, held a conference in Saigon and declared themselves the Communist Party of Annam (An Nam Cộng sản Đảng) in late 1929.
+On 17 June 1929, more than 20 delegates from cells throughout the Tonkin region held a conference in Hanoi, where they declared the dissolution of Youth League and the establishment of a new organization called the Communist Party of Indochina.
+The other faction of the League, based in the Cochinchina, held a conference in Saigon and declared themselves the Communist Party of Annam in late 1929.

 The two parties spent the rest of 1929 engaged in polemics against one another in an attempt to gain a position of hegemony over the radical Vietnamese liberation movement.

-A third Vietnamese communist group which did not originate from the Youth League emerged around this time in the Annam (central) region, calling itself the Communist League of Indochina (Đông Dương Cộng sản Liên Đoàn).
+A third Vietnamese communist group which did not originate from the Youth League emerged around this time in the Annam, calling itself the Communist League of Indochina.
 The Communist League of Indochina had its roots in another national liberation group which had existed in parallel with the Youth League, and saw itself as a rival to the latter.

-The Communist Party of Indochina and Communist Party of Annam, together with individual members of the Communist League of Indochina, merged to form a united communist organization called the Communist Party of Vietnam (Đảng Cộng sản Việt Nam), founded by Ho Chi Minh at a "Unification Conference" held in Wah Yan College in Kowloon, British Hong Kong, from 3–7 February 1930.
-At a later conference, per the request of the Comintern, the party changed its name to the Indochinese Communist Party (Đảng Cộng sản Đông Dương), often abbreviated as ICP.
-During its first five years of existence, the ICP attained a membership of about 1,500 and had a large contingent of sympathizers.
-Despite the group's small size, it exerted an influence in a turbulent Vietnamese social climate.
-Poor harvests in 1929 and 1930 and an onerous burden of debt served to radicalize many peasants.
-In the industrial city of Vinh, May Day demonstrations were organized by ICP activists, which gained critical mass when the families of the semi-peasant workers joined the demonstrations to express their dissatisfaction with the economic circumstances they faced.
+The Communist Party of Indochina and Communist Party of Annam, together with individual members of the Communist League of Indochina, merged to form the modern Communist Party of Vietnam, founded by Ho Chi Minh in Kowloon, Hong Kong, from 3 February 1930.

+At a later conference, per the request of the Comintern, the party changed its name to the Indochinese Communist Party (ICP).
+During its first five years of existence, the ICP attained a membership of about 1,500 and had a large contingent of supporters.
+Despite the group's small size, it exerted a huge influence in the nation's turbulent social climate.
+Consecutive poor harvests in 1929 and 1930, coupled with an onerous debt burden, drove many peasants to radicalism.

+In the industrial center of Vinh, International Workers' day demonstrations were organized by ICP activists, which gained critical mass when the families of the semi-peasant workers joined the demonstrations to express their dissatisfaction with the economic circumstances they faced.